Brampton, Cumberland

-Brampton is a market town and civil parish in the Cumberland unitary authority of Cumbria, England.
+Brampton is a market town and civil parish in the Cumberland unitary authority area of Cumbria, England.
 It is 9 mi east of Carlisle and 2 mi south of Hadrian's Wall.
 Historically part of Cumberland, it is situated off the A69 road which bypasses it.
+In 2021 the parish had a population of 4,545.
+The parish of Brampton also covers the nearby hamlets of Milton and Naworth.

 St Martin's Church is famous as the only church designed by the Pre-Raphaelite architect Philip Webb, and contains one of the most exquisite sets of stained glass windows designed by Sir Edward Burne-Jones, and executed in the William Morris studio.

 History

 The town is thought to have been founded in the 7th century as an Anglian settlement.

 The place-name 'Brampton' is first attested in Charter Rolls of 1252, where it appears as Braunton.
 In the Taxatio Ecclesiastica of 1291 it appears as Brampton.
 The name derives from the Old English 'Brōm-tūn', meaning "town or settlement where broom grew".

 Its original church survives a couple of miles away to the west as Brampton Old Church, on the site of a Stanegate Roman fort.

 The town is overlooked by the large medieval motte known as The Mote, which is surmounted by a statue of George Howard, 7th Earl of Carlisle.

 Brampton was granted a Market Charter in 1252 by King Henry III, and became a market town as a result.

 During the Jacobite rising of 1745, Charles Edward Stuart ('Bonnie Prince Charlie') stayed in the town for one night, marked by a plaque on the wall of the building (an antique shop) currently occupying the location; here he received the Mayor of Carlisle who had been summoned to Brampton to surrender the city to the Young Pretender.
 The Capon Tree Monument, to the south of the town centre, commemorates the 1746 hanging of six Jacobites from the branches of the Capon Tree, Brampton's hitherto traditional trysting place.

 The octagonal Moot Hall, which is in the centre of Brampton and houses the tourist information office, was commissioned by Frederick Howard, 5th Earl of Carlisle in 1817.
 It replaced a 1648 building which was once used by Oliver Cromwell to house prisoners.
 To the right of its door can be seen the old town iron stocks affixed to the pavement.

 The population in 1841 was 2,754 inhabitants.

 Brampton was granted Fairtrade status on 6 January 2005, becoming one of the first hundred towns in the UK to be recognised in this way.

 In 2011, Brampton became the 66th town in the United Kingdom and the second in Cumbria to gain Walkers are Welcome status.